SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/process-submissions.md

 2. Select the **Actions** tab to view the actions that are performed on the form data when you process it.

-3. In the **Submitter** side panel, [link the submitter to an existing or new SuperOffice contact](#submitter) (see details below the screenshot).
+3. In the **Submitter** side panel, link the submitter to an existing or new SuperOffice contact:

-4. Click **Process**.

-![Form submission, Data from form -screenshot][img1]

-### <a id="submitter" />Link submitter to a SuperOffice contact and company

-When a form is submitted, SuperOffice attempts to link the form to an existing contact using the email address provided.
-If a match is found, you can display the contact's information, requests, sales, follow-ups, and previous chat sessions.

-If no match is found, search for the correct contact or create a new one.

     * **Use suggested contact:** If SuperOffice finds matching contacts, they are listed under **This contact could be...**.
 Click a contact to link it to this form submission.

     * **Search for a contact:** If the correct contact is not found, use the search field to find it.
 You can also select from history and favorites.

     * **Change contact:** If you have selected the wrong contact, click **Change contact** to search again.

     * **Create new company and contact:** If the submitter is not found in SuperOffice, create a new contact and company:

       1. Click **Create new company and contact**.
 Some fields are pre-filled with form data.
       2. Complete the relevant fields.
       3. Click **Add** to add the new contact and company to SuperOffice.

-> [!NOTE]
-> SuperOffice validates the email address in the form to ensure it is a valid domain.
-Basic email syntax is also checked.
+4. Click **Process**.

+![Form submission, Data from form -screenshot][img1]

 ## Related topics